xenocrat/chyrp-markdown/README.md

 - `$parser->html5 = true` to enable HTML5 output instead of HTML4.
 - `$parser->convertTabsToSpaces` to to convert all tabs into 4 spaces before parsing.
 - `$parser->contextID` to set an optional context identifier string for this instance.
-- `$parser->keepListStartNumber = true` to enable keeping the numbers of ordered lists as specified in the markdown.
-The default behavior is to always start from 1 and increment by one regardless of the number in markdown.
+- `$parser->keepListStartNumber = true` to enable keeping the numbers of ordered lists as specified in the Markdown.
+The default behavior is to always start from 1 and increment by one regardless of the number in Markdown.

 For GithubMarkdown: